 Phase 1 | Setup of the Handschriftenportal and releasing a beta version

-As the Handschriftenportal is a completely new project, the first three years (2018–2021) will be dedicated to developing the front end for the presentation and creating a cohesive technical basis for storing data (‘central record‘) including interfaces for importing and adding new metadata on manuscripts.
-A beta version is to be released in 2021, which will allow for preliminary testing and help determine how effective and useful the website’s features are.
+As the Handschriftenportal is a completely new project, the first three years (2018–2021) will be dedicated to developing the front end for the presentation and creating a cohesive technical basis for storing data (‘central record’) including interfaces for importing and adding new metadata on manuscripts.
+A test environment was released in 2021, which allows for preliminary testing and helps determine how effective and useful the website’s features are.

 In addition to these technical developments, the metadata currently available on Manuscripta Mediaevalia will be reviewed and improved.
 In particular, a large quantity of digital full texts will be extracted from existing printed manuscript catalogues and the corresponding metadata will be generated and supplemented.
 A newly developed data model will form the basis for all improvements.